jpmintz01/oTree/README.md

 Notes:
 - Apps Version: 0.2.3
-- Readme Version 0.2.3
+- Readme Version 0.2.4
 - This is still a dev version - participant will see something different.
 - This link is a series of apps.

-To do:
+To do before experiment:
 - create room & list of participant id's
 - separate number of rounds for P-W and RPS
 - Add counterbalancing (will do this by repeating apps then hiding unused ones.
 Probably a better way to do this, but will only explore if I have time.
 Either way, results will be the same).<br>